Art Department (ART)

 Three Dimensional Foundations

 This course provides the student's introductory experience to a studio-based approach to the visual art in the three-dimensional realm.
 Students apply design elements and principles to projects and experiences as they occur in the physical world.
 Concentration will focus on expanding visual vocabulary, investigations into basic creative processes and design concerns as they apply to the three-dimensional form.
 The course will explore conceptual problem solving, elementary constructions techniques and an investigation into the inherent qualities of materials.
 Lect.
 1, Studio 4.
-Prerequisite: ART 160 or concurrent enrollment.
 Offered Fall, Spring.

 +ART 172 Cr.3